Lailaa O Lailaa

-Lailaa O Lailaa is a 2015 Indian Malayalam-language action spy thriller film directed by Joshiy.
+Lailaa O Lailaa is a 2015 Indian Malayalam-language action spy film directed by Joshiy.
 It stars Mohanlal and Amala Paul alongside a supporting cast of Sathyaraj, Joy Mathew, Sreerag Nambiar, Rahul Dev and Kainaat Arora.
 Bollywood screenwriter Suresh Nair debuted in Malayalam as writer in the film.
 The original soundtrack and background score were composed by Gopi Sunder.

 The film introduced the state's first equity crowdfunding model of film production, being produced by Santhosh Kottayi, Bijou Antony, and Preeta Nair under the banner Finecut Entertainments Pvt Ltd in association with Aashirvad Cinemas.